Aberdeen, Blackrock flag risks in frothy Chinese stock markets

 Fink added China should expand its capital markets, and needs more IPOs and better underwriting standards.

 Aberdeen's China exposure is largely through Hong Kong- listed firms as not many mainland companies meet its quality criteria.
-Key stocks in the Aberdeen Global - Asia Pacific Equity Fund include AIA Group (1299.HK), Standard Chartered (2888.HK) and HSBC Holdings (0005.HK).
+Key stocks in the Aberdeen Global - Asia Pacific Equity Fund include AIA Group, Standard Chartered and HSBC Holdings.

 Not all speakers at the conference were downbeat in tone about China's stock markets.